Employment Opportunities

 Qualifications:

-- The Technology Support Specialist will possess good interpersonal, communication, problem solving and collaborative skills.
+- possess good interpersonal, communication, problem solving and collaborative skills.

 - Demonstrate effective verbal and written communication skills.